Politics of Russia: The legislative process

 The legislative process in Russia includes three hearings in the State Duma, then approvals by the Federation Council, the upper house and sign into law by the President.

-Draft laws may originate in either legislative chamber, or they may be submitted by the president, the Government, local legislatures and the Supreme Court, the Constitutional Court, or the Superior Court of Arbitration within their respective competences.
+Draft laws may originate in either legislative chamber, or they may be submitted by the president, the Government, local legislatures and the Supreme Court, the Constitutional Court, or the High Court of Arbitration within their respective competences.
 Draft laws are first considered in the State Duma.
 Upon adoption by a majority of the full State Duma membership, a draft law is considered by the Federation Council, which has fourteen days to place the bill on its calendar.
 Conciliation commissions are the prescribed procedure to work out differences in bills considered by both chambers.

 A constitutional provision dictating that draft laws dealing with revenues and expenditures may be considered "only when the Government's findings are known" substantially limits the Federal Assembly's control of state finances.
 However, the legislature may alter finance legislation submitted by the Government at a later time, a power that provides a degree of traditional legislative control over the purse.
 The two chambers of the legislature also have the power to override a presidential veto of legislation.
 The constitution requires at least a two-thirds vote of the total number of members of both chambers.

 Judicial branch

-The Judiciary of Russia is defined under the Constitution and law of Russia with a hierarchical structure with the Constitutional Court, Supreme Court, and Supreme Court of Arbitration at the apex.
-As of 2014, the Supreme Court of Arbitration has merged with the Supreme Court.
+The Judiciary of Russia is defined under the Constitution and law of Russia with a hierarchical structure with the Constitutional Court, Supreme Court, and High Court of Arbitration at the apex.
+As of 2014, the High Court of Arbitration has merged with the Supreme Court.
 The district courts are the primary criminal trial courts, and the regional courts are the primary appellate courts.
 The judiciary is governed by the All-Russian Congress of Judges and its Council of Judges, and its management is aided by the Judicial Department of the Supreme Court, the Judicial Qualification Collegia, the Ministry of Justice, and the various courts' chairpersons.
 There are many officers of the court, including jurors, but the Prosecutor General remains the most powerful component of the Russian judicial system.

 Many judges appointed by the regimes of Leonid Brezhnev (in office 1964-82) and Yuri Andropov (in office 1982-84) remained in place in the mid-1990s.
 Such arbiters were trained in "socialist law" and had become accustomed to basing their verdicts on telephone calls from local CPSU bosses rather than on the legal merits of cases.

 For court infrastructure and financial support, judges must depend on the Ministry of Justice, and for housing they must depend on local authorities in the jurisdiction where they sit.
 In 1995 the average salary for a judge was US$160 per month, substantially less than the earnings associated with more menial positions in Russian society.
 These circumstances, combined with irregularities in the appointment process and the continued strong position of the procurators, deprived judges in the lower jurisdictions of independent authority.